Up to Date Uganda Tourism Travel Advisories

 Staying at an Entebbe Hotel is a safe and sound alternative both for arrival and departure.

-Uganda-Safety and Security for Travelers in light of the April 2019 of an American Tourist and Driver:
+Uganda-Safety and Security for Travelers considering the April 2019 Kidnapping of an American Tourist and Driver:

 Kimberly Sue Endicott and her driver were kidnapped by Ugandan Criminals and were released after five days of captivity in the neighboring Democratic Republic of Congo.
 The question frequently asked, “Am In safe on a Safari in Uganda:” The other less asked question is, “How can I avoid being kidnapped on Safari in Uganda?”